Shah Rukh Khan's Pathaan is the fastest Bollywood film to enter the Rs 400 crore club worldwide! - ExBulletin

 The overall jump in occupancy was around 35% on Saturday.
 This is expected to increase further on Sunday, January 29.
 It is the third time since the release of Pathaan that the film has collected more than Rs 50 crore in a single day.
 On Sunday, Pathaan is expected to cross paths with the highest-grossing Shah Rukh Khan film as it passes the collections of Chennai Express.

-Meanwhile, Box Office India reported, “Pathaan is looking at collections of around 52 crore nett in Hindi as it hits another 50 crore nett which will be the third since release and only Friday missing.
-It has also crossed the mark of net 200 crore in just four days with net 212 crore on the board The fourth day jump will be around 40% with even better jumps for the biggest multiplexes in major cities The film will increase further on Sunday as the centers of mass will back up in a big way.
-It won’t be a surprise if some circuits hit Thursday’s numbers again on Sunday.
-In fact, it won’t be a surprise if all of India hits Thursday’s total, even if that may be asking a lot, but so far he has always exceeded expectations.”
+Meanwhile, Box Office India reported, “Pathaan is looking at collections of around 52 crore nett in Hindi as it hits another 50 crore nett, which will be the third since release and only on Friday.
+It also crossed the nett 200 crore mark in just four days with nett 212 crore on the chart.
+The fourth day jump will be around 40% with even better jumps for the larger multiplexes in major cities.
+The film will go up again on Sunday as the centers of mass go up significantly.
+It will come as no surprise if some circuits hit Thursday numbers again on Sunday.
+In fact, it won’t be a surprise if all of India hits Thursday’s total, though it might take a lot, but so far it has always exceeded expectations.

 ABOUT PATHAAN